• Default font size

 Q:

-Can the Lead Operator have access to more than one AEOI accounts?
+Can the Lead Operator have access to more than one AEOI Accounts?

 A:

-The Lead Operator will be allotted a unique Lead Operator Reference Number (“LORN”), which will enable the Lead Operator to operate the AEOI Accounts of reporting financial institutions for which it is acting by a single login.
+Each Lead Operator will be allotted a unique Lead Operator Reference Number (LORN), which will enable the Lead Operator to operate the AEOI Accounts of reporting financial institutions for which it is acting by a single login.
 Once the registration of each reporting financial institution is completed, the Lead Operator can access each of the reporting financial institution’s AEOI Account with a single LORN login.
 The Lead Operator does not need to log into each of the AEOI Account separately.

 back to top